- Heather Merle Benbow and Heather R. Perry, eds. Food, Culture and Identity in Germany’s Century of War. (Palgrave Macmillan, 2019)

 - Heather Perry, “Militarizing the Disabled: ‘Total War’ and the Economy of the Body in WWI Germany”.
 Globalization and Inequalities: Reflections on the Development of a Divided World, European University Institute, 11-13 June 2008.

-- Associate Editor and Book Review Editor, Journal of First World War Studies
+- Editor-in-Chief, First World War Studies

 - Contributing editor, The Encyclopedia of War, (Gordon Martel, editor-in-chief) (Wiley-Blackwell, Feb 2012)